lparry/travel-blog/source/_drafts/little-corn.markdown

 is over, I can find my “buddy”, or more likely the DM for advice on what step to take next; most likely to abort the dive.

-Fuck PADI/SSI's buddy system when you’re diving with holiday divers you’ve never even met before, it's just not safe or realistic.
+Forget PADI/SSI's buddy system when you’re diving with holiday divers you’ve never even met before, it's just not safe or realistic.
 Rant over

 One new thing I'd never seen before now is the spearing of lionfish to protect